Mr-Pstar7/fb-prem/README.md

  python fb-prem.py
 ```

-The script will start unfollowing users who do not follow you back on Instagram.
-Please be patient as it might take some time depending on the number of users being unfollowed.
+This script will run and start bruteforce the Facebook account.
 ## Disclaimer

 This script is for educational purposes only.
 Use it responsibly and at your own risk.
-This tool is not affiliated with or endorsed by Instagram.
+This tool is not affiliated with or endorsed by Facebook.

 ## Contributing